MA806P/SwiftDemo/README.md

 Use func to declare a function.
 Call a function by following its name with a list of arguments in parentheses.
 Use -> to separate the parameter names and types from the function’s return type.

+#### Objects and Classes

+Use class followed by the class’s name to create a class.
+A property declaration in a class is written the same way as a constant or variable declaration, except that it is in the context of a class.
+Likewise, method and function declarations are written the same way.